don91204/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this project is about shell permission
+This project is all about shell permission